peterajessup/k8s-ace-deploy/README.md

-custom ACE image build adding MicroService BAR to standard operating environment image
+A Custom ACE image build adding the Installation Verification test bar to the Base IBM-supplied ACE image